ropensci/FedData/README.md

 [![ROpenSci
 Status](https://badges.ropensci.org/13_status.svg)](https://github.com/ropensci/onboarding/issues/13)

-`FedData` is an *R* package implementing functions to automate downloading geospatial data available from several federated data sources (mainly sources maintained by the US Federal government).
+**FedData version 3.0 is about to be released to CRAN.
+There are several breaking changes in the FedData API from version 2.x.
+Please see

-**FedData version 2.5 will be the final minor CRAN release of FedData 2.
+\[NEWS.md\] for a list of changes.**

-FedData 3 will be released in the coming months, but some code built on FedData 2 will not be compatible with FedData 3.**
+`FedData` is an *R* package implementing functions to automate downloading geospatial data available from several federated data sources.

 Currently, the package enables extraction from seven datasets:

--   The [National Elevation Dataset (NED)](http://ned.usgs.gov) digital elevation models (1 and 1/3 arc-second; USGS)
+-   The [National Elevation Dataset (NED)](http://ned.usgs.gov) digital elevation models (1, 1/3, and 1/9 arc-second; USGS)
 -   The [National Hydrography Dataset (NHD)](http://nhd.usgs.gov) (USGS)
 -   The [Soil Survey Geographic (SSURGO) database](http://websoilsurvey.sc.egov.usda.gov/) from the National